kodecocodes/i9t/uikit-dynamics/uikit-dynamics.markdown

 You'll notice the full screen view of a photo shows a bit of metadata.
 The user might encounter a photo where that metadata box obscures a part of the photo.
 Your job is to make that box movable but only allow it to rest in the middle bottom or middle top of the image.
 The box should snap into place in the closest resting spot and give a cushy feel when it does.

-The project structure is failure simple.
+The project structure is simple.
 The photos are displayed with a `UICollectionViewController` using a custom `UICollectionViewCell`.
 When the cell is tapped the full photo view is displayed using standard UIView animations to have it fall from the top of the view.

 ### Sticky Behavior

-You're going to create a new composite behavior to encapsulate the springy cushy feel for the metadata box.
+You're going to create a new composite behavior to encapsulate the springy cushiony feel for the metadata box.
 Create a new class by clicking on **File\New\File...**, select **Swift File** and name it **StickyEdgesBehavior.swift**.
 Replace the contents of that file with the following:

 ```swift
 import UIKit